-- The instructor completes the appropriate documentation (if any) for the clinical facility. - The instructor may dismiss the student from the class or clinical. - A follow-up meeting is scheduled for the student, the instructor and Department Chair (within 72 hours). - The instructor completes the ATC Critical Incident Form (Appendix D) detailing the event.
-This form is signed by the instructor, the student, and the Department Chair.
+- The instructor completes the appropriate documentation (if any) for the clinical facility. - The instructor may dismiss the student from the class or clinical. - A follow-up meeting is scheduled for the student, the instructor and Dean of Nursing (within 72 hours). - The instructor completes the ATC Critical Incident Form (Appendix D) detailing the event.
+This form is signed by the instructor, the student, and the Dean of Nursing.
 The nursing faculty vote on the incident. - Final documentation is placed in the student's permanent file.